White Horse Temple: Architecture

 The temple faces south and is aligned along a central axis starting from the entrance gate followed by several halls and courtyards in succession.
 The temple compound covers an area of 200 mu (13 ha) and faces south.
 A stone paifang (archway), a three-door covered archway, has been recently built, 150 m in front of the original gate.
 The stone horses at the front of the temple are in the Ming architectural style, representing the white horses which carried the scriptures and the Indian monks to China.
 Between the archway and gate lies a pool with fountains, crossed by three stone bridges.
 The two horses at the entrance gate facing each other are made of green stone dated to the Song dynasty (960–1279).

 Entering the temple today, plaques (in English and Chinese) and signposts are seen, which guide the visitors and pilgrims through the halls.
 The plaques briefly explain the statues in each hall.
 The halls are discerned in the inscriptions on the plaques, include the 'Hall of Greetings', 'Hall of Six Founders’, 'Hall of jade Buddha', the 'Hall of Heavenly Kings', Hall of Mahavira and Hall of Changing Ge (repository of ancient scriptures).

 In addition, the 'Cool and Clear Terrace' known as the 'Qingliang Terrace' is behind the main hall, the place where the original sutras were translated.
 This terrace is amidst bamboo forest of old pine trees and has halls which are interconnected.
 Four sides of the terrace are piled with green bricks.
 The central building of the terrace is the Vairocana Pavilion, which was originally constructed during the Han dynasty.
 The present building dates back to the Ming dynasty and was built with a xieshan style roof with double eaves.
 The pavilion principally enshrines statues of Vairocana Buddha and the Bodhisattvas Manjushri and Samantabhadra.
 In addition, a total of 5,050 wood-carved Buddha statues, made with incense ash, are enshrined on both sides of the pavilion.
 The terrace also has the Kunlu Pavilion with halls on its east and west that house the statues of the two eminent monks, She Moteng and Zhu Falan.
-They were buried inside the temple gate after they died here; the Bell Tower and the Drum Tower, in front of their tombs, were once prominent sights of Luo Yang City.
+They were buried inside the temple gate after they died here; the Bell Tower and the Drum Tower, in front of their tombs, were once prominent sights of Luoyang City.

 In the courtyard, large burners are kept for worshipers to light incense sticks, creating a pungent odour.
 In the Main hall and other halls where images are worshiped, the altars are filled with fruit and other offerings made by the devotees.
 Multicoloured tapestry hang from the ceilings of the halls and lighted candles float in the basins, presenting a divine spiritual setting.